-WIBI differs from traditional insurance in that the insurance contract is based on an environmental parameter (e.g. rainfall or temperature), where data on the parameter can be collected from a weather station over a predetermined time-period.
+WIBI differs from traditional insurance in that the insurance contract is based on an environmental parameter (e.g. rainfall or temperature), where data on the parameter can be collected from a weather station over a predetermined time-period257.
+Consequently, the contract requires an accurate model - informed by baseline climate - that correlates temperature and rainfall to crop production.
+In the absence of an accurate model, an insurance agreement cannot be structured fairly.